alanjames1987/Node.js-Best-Practices/README.md

 ### Follow CommonJS Standard

-Node follows a standard for writing code that varies slightly from the standards that govern writing browser based JavaScript.
+Node.js follows a standard for writing code that varies slightly from the standards that govern writing browser based JavaScript.

 This standard is called [CommonJS](http://wiki.commonjs.org/wiki/CommonJS).

 While CommonJS is far too large for me to cover here it's worth knowing about about and learning.
 The most important point are that it mandates certain file organization and behavior that should be expected from the CommonJS module loader (require).
-It also describes how internals of the Node system should work.
+It also describes how internals of the Node.js system should work.

 Check it out.